Soman268/DAA/README.md

-# DAA
+# DAA lab work and assignments

-This repository is created for programs and notes of the Design and analysis of Algorithms
+This repository is created for submission of lab work and assignments of the Design and analysis of Algorithms.